BrendanrBoone/Platformer/README.md

 * slowly moving second Layer background
 * define walls and allow Franky to cling, slide down, and jump from walls
 * Stamina bar
+* Portals with adjustable titles on the top of them